survivorsunited/survivorsunited.org/docs/minecraft/mods/installation.md

 ### Step 1: Download the Latest Modpack

-Download the latest modpack:
+Download the latest modpack and extract it into mods folder `%appdata%\.minecraft\mods` (create it if it doesn't exist, folder should just have .jar files):
 [/mods/client-mod-all-4930ec84bbd9ce85253dcf95e689991f-2025-06-18_16-47-27.zip](/mods/client-mod-all-4930ec84bbd9ce85253dcf95e689991f-2025-06-18_16-47-27.zip)

-### Step 2: Download Shader Packs (Optional)
+### Step 2: Download Shader Packs

-For enhanced graphics, download one of these shader packs:
+For enhanced graphics these shader packs and put them into shaderpacks folder `%appdata%\.minecraft\shaderpacks` (create it if it doesn't exist, folder should just have .zip files not need to extract these):

 **Recommended:**
 - **Complementary Unbound** - [/mods/shaderpacks/ComplementaryUnbound_r5.5.1.zip](/mods/shaderpacks/ComplementaryUnbound_r5.5.1.zip)